osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 - `EgressConfigurations`: Ties together the three previous facets and includes settings for type and stream prefixing, backfill, and more

+**Warnings**:

-**Note**: You cannot add configurations manually because some parameters are stored to disk encrypted.
+  - You cannot add configurations manually because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit configurations.
 For additional endpoints, see [REST URLs](#rest-urls).

-**Warning**: If configuring the facets separately,`EgressEndpoints`, `Schedules`, and `DataSelectors` must be configured before they are referenced in `EgressConfigurations`.
+  - If configuring the facets separately,`EgressEndpoints`, `Schedules`, and `DataSelectors` must be configured before they are referenced in `EgressConfigurations`.

-**Warning**: If you delete or remove an egress configuration and then recreate it with `Backfill` set to `true`, duplicate data will appear on any stream that was previously egressed successfully.
+  - If you delete or remove an egress configuration and then recreate it with `Backfill` set to `true`, duplicate data will appear on any stream that was previously egressed successfully.
 New streams will not see duplicate data.

-## Create configurations
+## Create egress configuration

-To configure EDS for data egress, follow these steps:
+To configure EDS for data egress:

 1. Create a JSON file.